 The lodge offers a casual atmosphere and congenial staff for dining.
-Breakfast and lunch are served from a menu, and dinner is served family style at a single seating.
+Breakfast is served as a buffet, lunch is served from a menu, and dinner is served family style at a single seating.
 The "wilderness gourmet" dishes feature homemade soups, pastries, breads, and delicious desserts.

-After dinner, join a guide for a leisurely stroll through the ghost town, watch a slide show or an Alaskan video, or just enjoy the evening sunshine from the front porch and listen to the glacier creak, pop, and groan.
+After dinner join a National Park Ranger or local guide for an informative slideshow or just enjoy the evening sunshine from the front porch and listen to the glacier creak, pop, and groan.
 It's that close.

 By Car: At the end of the road near McCarthy, you must park your car and cross the Kennicott River on a footbridge.
 There is a free parking lot for Kennicott Glacier Lodge guests about 1/4 mile before the footbridge.
 Tell the attendant that you are a guest and they will call the lodge.
 You must walk across the footbridge and the lodge van will pick you up on the other side.
 It usually takes 25 - 30 minutes for the van to get to the footbridge.